 15. What type of mortgage should I get?

-Again, there are a lot of possibilities here.
+Again, there are a lot of possibilities here, including fixed-rate mortgages and adjustable-rate mortgages.
 You might want to start with the fixed rate vs. ARM argument, then go from there.

 If you’re comfortable with an ARM, you can explore the many options available.
-If you know fixed is the only way to go, you can determine whether a shorter-term option like the 15-year fixed is in your budget and best interest.
+If you know fixed is the only way to go with a home loan, you can determine whether a shorter-term option like the 15-year fixed is in your budget and best interest.

 16. How big of a down payment do I need?